AshwinDeshpande96/option_pricing/_posts/survival_analysis/2025-07-23-us-population.markdown

     * Additionally, the means do not diverge so far as to mistake survival of age group $k$ to that of $k+1$

 * **independent priors for $\sigma$s**: the shape of pdfs are different for each category, hence the volatility spread is given a vague prior
-    * The expected volatility spread for
+    * The prior estimate of volatility spread for
         * infant is moderate
         * youth is large: normal $\rightarrow$ uniform as $\sigma \rightarrow \infty$
         * aging is lowest: we need a sharp peak corresponding to increasing hazard within aging population.